The Truth about the Power of Standardized Test Scores

 Peering Through the Collegiate Looking Glass

 Penn College of Liberal and Professional Studies is one example of a school that denotes a large portion of weight to standardized scores.
 According to Penn, various standardized tests are required for a student to send in his or her application for review.
-As Penn reveals, these various tests and each student’s scores play a major role in whether or not an applicant is accepted or denied.
+As Penn reveals, these various tests and each student’s scores play a significant role in whether or not an applicant is accepted or denied.

 Are My Test Scores High Enough?